 Peter Yearwood

 Having contracted polio as an infant in Belize, Pete has lived with a disability all his life.
 In 1970 he immigrated to Brooklyn and met the mother of his children.
 After that relationship ended Pete got into the street life—using and selling drugs.
-In 2015, many years sober, he moved into a long-term care facility on Roosevelt Island, where he met his OPEN DOORS brothers, aka the Reality Poets.
-Pete is a member and manager of the group and played the narrator in their original play FADE, which premiered at the Main Street Theatre in 2019.
+In 2015, many years sober, he moved into Coler, where he met his OPEN DOORS family.
+Pete is the Reality Poets manager.
+He played the narrator in their original play FADE.
 He has led poetry workshops for youth and people with disabilities, and co-led the creation of a community archive called Pandemic Island.
-Pete is an associate impact producer on the forthcoming documentary film Fire Through Dry Grass.
+Pete is a co-producer on the award-winning documentary film Fire Through Dry Grass.

 Peter Yearwood